 She has the gun now and asks if I am afraid of death.
 I calmly tell her no. I don’t tell her I am afraid of dying in the woods with her and possibly being fed to her dogs.
 It wasn’t supposed to be this way.
 The two of us start laughing, crying, laughing again.
 She’s crying from laughing so hard.
 I am for a different reason.
 I didn’t want it to be like this.
 But is this it?

 If it doesn’t happen like this now, will it be worse when it finally does?
 At least this time it’s a gun.
 It will be over soon.
 She hasn’t seen that I’ve completely relaxed, she’s fixated on the gun.
 I am fixated on her, and on her hand on my throat, seeing what I will do.
 I do nothing.
-I am going to die looking up at 100 kinds of beauty, listening to Tech N9ne!
+I am going to die looking up at 1000 kinds of beauty.

 Ok, that works.
 Let it happen.

 And of course, nothing happened.
 I had met a strange person – imagine that – who enjoyed getting a rise out of people by talking about shooting.
 I didn’t give her the reaction she was hoping for, but I did learn that I am more afraid of not getting the perfect death “environment” than I am of the actual painful death.
-(Speaking, still, as someone who has never been shot or stabbed.
-It could be I’d react very differently.)
 I am very oriented toward symbolism, meaning, associations.
 This was actually my exact reason for being interested in funeral service.
 Rituals to mark an event.